arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/reader/README.md

 ## Monad Comprehension

-Instread of just chaining functions, we can just use monad comprehension with `Reader` as well.
+Instead of just chaining functions, we can just use monad comprehension with `Reader` as well.

 There is another that we haven't talked about yet, which is the `ask` function.
 It is the function that pipe environment into the result of the `Reader` which will be useful in this context.